Conditional logic on forms columns allows you to show fields in a form view based on the form submitter's values for previous fields.

 Adding conditions to form columns

-Adding conditions, or condition groups, determine when that field will be visible.
+Adding conditions, or condition groups, determine when that column will be visible.
 Adding conditions for a form's inputs works just the same way as creating conditions for filtering views.

-Firstly, Conditional form fields are hidden by default.
-Conditional form fields will only appear when the form submitter's input values in a previous field, or fields, meet the conditions set on that conditional field.
+Firstly, Conditional form columns are hidden by default.
+Conditional for columns will only appear when the form submitter's input values in a previous field, or columns, meet the conditions set on that conditional column.

-To add conditions to a form field, click on the field to view the display settings.
+To add conditions to a form column, click on the column to view the display settings.
 The "Show field when conditions met" option will be toggled off by default.

 As soon as you toggle on that option, you can add a new condition by choosing the column type.